 6 – WordPress is responsive and mobile-friendly

 Websites created with WordPress are responsive, meaning that they look good on any device you use to visit them.

 So, regardless of whether you’re sitting in front of your desktop or using your phone to view a web page, the layout will adjust to your screen size.

 Considering that around 50% of all traffic on the Web is mobile-based these days, responsiveness is a big deal in web design and development.
 And the share is only growing.

 7 – WordPress is scalable

-8 – WordPress comes with a global, supportive community
+8 – WordPress has a huge global, supportive community

 9 – WordPress supports multiple content types

 All in all, WordPress offers an amazing set of tools for various purposes in web development.
-It’s a very powerful framework for designing and building websites out of nothing quickly and easily.
+It’s a very powerful platform for designing and building diverse types of websites quickly and easily.